What hours are the Health and Counseling Center open?

 Can the Health and Counseling Center prescribe psychiatric medications?

-Yes, the Health and Counseling Center has a number of Psychiatric Mental Health Nurse Practitioners and consulting psychiatrists who can prescribe.
+Yes, the Health and Counseling Center has a Mental Health Prescriber who can prescribe psychiatric medication.
 You would first meet with a prescribing clinician for a medication evaluation to see if medications are the right option for you.

 What happens during my first appointment?